 “Supervision” is shorthand for post-degree, directed experience in professional counseling under supervision in a work setting.
+After completion of a graduate degree program, applications for professional counseling licensure must apply first as a licensed professional counselor associate (LPCA).
 Kentucky requires aspiring LPCCs to complete at least 4,000 hours of post-graduate, supervised experience in the practice of counseling.
-Of those 4,000 hours, at least 1,600 hours must be in direct counseling with clients and 100 must be individual, face-to-face supervision from a board-approved supervisor.
+One hour for every 30 client contact hours must be dedicated to supervision.

 LPCC licensure in Kentucky requires a passing score on either the National Counselor Examination for Licensure and Certification or National Clinical Mental Health Counselor Exam.

 National Counselor Examination for Licensure and Certification (NCE)

 The NCE is a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
 It assesses knowledge, skills, and abilities in effective counseling services.